Old Fashioned Cocktail Recipes

 • 2 oz aged Barbados dark rum (such as Mount Gay, Foursquare, or Doorly's)

-• 0.5 oz Velvet Falernum (optional but recommended — adds Bajan spice)
+• 0.5 oz Velvet Falernum (optional but recommended, adds Bajan spice)

 • 1 packet Still Branch Old Fashioned Cocktail Mixer Syrup

-• 8-10 clear ice cubes (or 1 large clear cube)
+• 8 to 10 clear ice cubes (or 1 large clear cube)

 • 1 lime coin garnish